branneman/SpeedyImages/readme.md

 	./speedyimages [options] [files...]

 Options:
--v Show version, but will show nothing when combined with -s).
+`-v` Show version, but will show nothing when combined with -s).
--q Quiet mode, will only output on error.
+`-q` Quiet mode, will only output on error.
--s Silent mode, will never output.
+`-s` Silent mode, will never output.

-The application will return an exit code of 0 on success, 1 on error.
+The CLI application will return an exit code of 0 on success, 1 on error.

-## Roadmap
- - Add test to find the best optimization tool order automatically.
- - Add support for iterating a directory recursively.
- - Refactor tests to python native unittests.
- - Refactor to a coding standard.
- - Add tool binaries for posix systems.
- - Add jpeg support with jpegoptim, jpegrescan, jpegtran.
- - Add svg support with svgo.
- - Add a GUI (Tk?
-GTK?
-Qt? wx?).